 What’s on Criminal Justice Basic Abilities Test?

-The exam tests a candidate’s language, visualization and reasoning ability across eight content categories.
-Each category contains 15 questions.
+The exam includes three sections and tests a candidate’s language, visualization and reasoning ability across six minumum competencies.

 Will I need identification on the day of the test?